jsuereth/lambda-doge/README.md

 is erased completely (the argument expression is compiled directly inline).

+    ifs :: bool => a => a => a

+is encoded as an if/else jump statement. which attempts to have lazy execute semantics.

     PrintLn :: Int => Int => Int => Int

 Yes, the type is super lame.
 Right now we encode this pretty dumb to call `System.out.print` a bunch of times, then a `println`.